HugoBruins/cancatchers/python/Plot everything/readme.md

 - pandas
 - numpy

-Now drop the code into a folder, and also drop LOGGER96.txt and map.png in that same folder, and run the code, voila, it works! (hopefully)
+Now drop the code into a folder, and also drop LOGGER96.txt and map.png in that same folder, and run the code.

+## How can I use my own text file name?

+Go to the top of the code and change the _data_file_name_ variable to your own file name

 ## How can I get my own map image?